Updated: June 23, 2014

 Before you Go Information

-In case you missed it, Disney World quietly raised their ticket prices in June 2012.
-The bad news is a one day ticket now costs $89 for one park!
-The good news is the more days you buy, the less it costs you per day — stay 10 days and get in the parks for only $31.80 per day (Park Hopper and No Expiration fees are additional).
+In case you missed it, Disney World quietly raised their ticket prices again on February 23, 2014.
+The bad news is a one day ticket now costs $99 for the Magic Kingdom!
+The good news is the more days you buy, the less it costs you per day — stay 10 days and get in the parks for only $35.40 per day (Park Hopper and No Expiration fees are additional).
+Also, effective the end of March, it will cost you $2 more to park — from $15 to $17 a day!

-- A completely reimagineered Test Track will returned to Epcot in the fall of 2012.
+- A completely reimagineered Test Track returned to Epcot in the fall of 2012.

 - America's Bowling Alley, Splitsville, opened in Downtown Disney in the fall of 2012.